A continuum model of multi-phase reactive transport in igneous systems: Constitutive relations

-\end{linenomath*} Assuming that pressure-volume work is the only reversible work done on the system, $\ui$ evolves with changes to specific entropy $\si$, specific volume, $1/\rhoi$, and component concentrations, $\cji$: \begin{linenomath*}
+\end{linenomath*} Assuming that pressure-volume work is the only reversible work done on the system, $\ui$ evolves with changes to specific entropy, $\si$, specific volume, $1/\rhoi$, and component concentrations, $\cji$, \begin{linenomath*}

-\end{linenomath*} Equation \eqref{eq:ineq-internal-energy} introduces temperatures, $\Ti$, pressures, $\Pi$, and chemical potentials, $\mji$, as the thermodynamic conjugates to specific entropy, volume, and component concentrations.
-Allowing for other reversible work in the system would result in further contributions to \eqref{eq:ineq-internal-energy}.
-For example, if elastic deformation is considered terms of reversible deviatoric and volumetric strain work will be added \citep[e.g.,][]{yarushina15}.
-Some granular flow models include a term of $D \Grad \phii / Dt$ related to reversible energy in local-scale granular configurations \citep[e.g.,][]{monsorno16}.
-These contributions present opportunities to further extend our model in the future.
+\end{linenomath*} Equation \eqref{eq:ineq-internal-energy} introduces phase temperatures, $\Ti$, pressures, $\Pi$, and chemical potentials, $\mji$, as the thermodynamic conjugates to phase entropy, volume, and component concentrations.
+In our framework, the thermodynamic pressure is identical to the mechanical pressure introduced as the isotropic or mean stress below.
+This is justified assuming that irreversible volumetric deformation internal to compressible phase materials remains negligible \citep{Bennethum2004,Oliveira2018,Moulas2018}.

+Allowing for other forms of reversible work on the system would result in further contributions to internal energy in \eqref{eq:ineq-internal-energy}.
+For example, to consider reversible (elastic) deformational work, energy stored in deviatoric and volumetric strain would be added \citep[e.g.,][]{yarushina15} to \eqref{eq:ineq-internal-energy}.
+Some granular flow models add a further term $\sim D^i \Grad \phii / Dt$ related to reversible energy stored in granular configurations \citep[e.g.,][]{monsorno16}.
+We neglect these additional complexities here.